-Dholka is an ancient town with its root buried deep into antiquity.
+Dholka in Gujarat is an ancient town with its root buried deep into antiquity.
 It is believed that the town was known as Birat Nagar in Mahabharata days and the Pandava brothers spent the last one year of their exile in this town.
 Although there is no concrete record to corroborate such theories few places in Dholka derive their name from the above mentioned period.
 Pandava’s Pathshala and Bhima’s Kitchen are some of them.
 Let's find about some tourist spots in Dholka:

 Religious Spots in DholkaRead about these interesting places to worship in Dholka: